Coastal Forces of the Royal Navy: World War II operations

 Royal Navy Coastal Forces craft operated mainly in the English Channel and North Sea waters.
 They were also based in Malta, The 1st & 3rd MTB Flotillas, Numbers 01-06 & 14-19, and HMS Tamar, Hong Kong, the 2nd MTB Flotilla, numbers 07-12, 26 & 27.

 On 19 December 1941 MTB 07 led the attack on Japanese landing craft in Kowloon Harbour, Hong Kong, taking fire from land, sea and air.
 The operation was arguably the most daring daylight MTB raid of all time losing over 40% of the flotilla.
 MTB 07 was hit 97 times losing two crew dead and all three engines.
 It was hailed as the "Balaclava of the sea".

 They were also used in the Mediterranean and off the Norwegian coastline.
 They were used at the St. Nazaire Raid and the Dieppe Raid.
 They were used to attack German convoys and their S-boat (known to the Allies as "E-Boat") escorts, carry out clandestine raids and landings, and pick up secret agents in Norway and Brittany.
-Alongside British officers and men, the coastal craft were manned by various Allied nationalities including Dutch, Norwegian, Canadian, Australian, and New Zealanders.
+Alongside British officers and sailors, the coastal craft were crewed by various Allied nationalities including Dutch, Norwegian, Canadian, Australian, and New Zealanders.

 A number of Captain-class frigates were configured to operate as "coastal forces control frigates" (CFCF).
 Operating with Coastal Forces officers embarked and responsible for controlling and providing radar support to groups of Coastal Forces' motor torpedo boats intercepting German motor torpedo boats in the North Sea, these frigates were involved in the destruction of at least 26 E-Boats.

 By 1944 Coastal Forces numbered 3,000 officers and 22,000 ratings.
 Altogether there were 2,000 British Coastal Forces craft.
 Affectionately known as the Royal Navy's "little ships", they fought over 900 actions and sank around 400 enemy vessels, including 48 E-boats and 32 midget submarines.
 They fired 1,169 torpedoes, shot down 32 enemy aircraft and carried out many mine laying operations.
 170 of the "little ships" were sunk or otherwise destroyed.